About the Artist

 I’ve been creating custom pieces of furniture since the mid-1980’s.
 I moved to Bend Oregon in 1990, with my wife Kathy, kids, and many animals.

 Originally from Colorado, my history with arts began at an early age, and I earned numerous national awards.
 I studied architecture in college and continued to tune my talents in woodworking workshops with Sam Maloof at the Anderson Ranch Arts Center in Aspen, Colorado.

 I draw most of my inspiration from visions and dreams, and my background in architecture also informs my work.
 I see myself as an artist who works in wood.

-I was honored to take 1st place in the 2015 Western Design Conference Woodworking Category with my“War Vest” table—a design that came to me in a dream of a Native American chief going into battle with a war vest on his chest.
-Since then, my work has been thrust into the spotlight and I have gained several international clients.
+I was honored to take 1st place in the 2015 Western Design Conference Woodworking Category with my “War Vest” table—a design that came to me in a dream of a Native American chief going into battle with a war vest on his chest.
+Since then, my work has buy a paper been thrust into the spotlight and I have gained several international clients.

 My studio is a converted two-story horse barn on our Tumalo ranch.
-Designers and potential clients are welcome to tour my workshop—just give me a call to arrange a visit.
+Designers and potential clients are welcome to tour my workshop—just drop me a line to arrange a visit.